-- The customer or spouse lives in the home property; - The customer is absent from the home property due to institutionalization but the customer's spouse or dependent relative lives in the property as his or her principle residence: - The customer lived in the home property, is absent due to institutionalization, but intends to return to the home.
-For life estates, the customer must have lived in the home property before entering the institution; - NOTE If the home property is located out-of-state, state residency policy applies.
-A person cannot intend to return to a home out of state and also be considered an Arizona resident.
-If the customer is an Arizona resident, the out-of-state property cannot be excluded as home property. - The home property produces income (regardless of its value, rate of return or current use)
+- The customer or spouse lives in the home property; - The customer is absent from the home property due to institutionalization but the customer's spouse or dependent relative lives in the property as his or her principle residence; or - The customer or spouse lived in the home property, is absent due to institutionalization, but intends to return to the home.
+For life estates, the customer must have lived in the home property before entering the institution.

-The customer cannot get the home property exclusion when the home is in a trust.
+The home property exclusion cannot be applied when the home property is: